whowechina/bishi_pico/README.md

 * Bishi Pico: https://github.com/whowechina/bishi_pico

 ## **Disclaimer** ##
-I made this project in my personal time.
+I made this project in my personal time without any sponsorship.
 I will continue to improve the project.
 I have done my best to ensure that everything is accurate and functional, there's always a chance that mistakes may occur.
 I cannot be held responsible for any loss of your time or money that may result from using this open source project.
 Thank you for your understanding.

 ## HOW TO BUILD
 ### PCB and Components